Chapter 1 : Meeting Charlie

 “So.
 Scarisoara – did the Muggles call it that because of the scary dragons they saw soaring overhead?
 You know, before Memory Charms were developed?”

-“Nope,” Weasley answered gruffly, and Lottie got the distinct feeling that he didn’t actually want to answer her question but was obligated to.
-“The Romanian translation of the name is actually ‘small ladder’.
+“Nope,” Weasley answers gruffly, and I can’t help but get the feeling that the only reason he’s answering the question is because he’s obligated to.
+“The Romanian translation of the name is actually “small ladder”.
 Absolutely nothing to do with dragons.”

 “What does that have to do with me?”
-Lottie asked, bewildered.
+I ask, utterly bewildered.

 “But I’m not –”

 “I know you’re different.
 I read your application; read every page of that research project you did in Scotland to find out how to cure dragons from their sicknesses; how to cut their claws with minimal pain to the dragon and the least risk to the keepers — I know all of that.
 But that doesn’t matter to those other keepers, OK?
 You’re gonna have to prove to them that you’re not like what they’re assuming.
 I’m just warning you; it might take a while.
 And if anyone else has a problem with who you’re related to, send them my way.
 You might receive a hard time at first because of your career and I can’t and won’t stop that, but I won’t tolerate prejudice because of your name.
 Understood?”

-Weasley placed a hand on Lottie’s shoulder, and she was surprised at how strong he was, considering his age and the years he’d spent working with dragons — most keepers his age were retired, dead or had requested more bureaucratic jobs with the Department of Magical Creatures at a Ministry of their choosing.
-Weasley is notorious for being one of the very few who still actively did their job.
+As I nod, Weasley places a hand on my shoulder, and I’m surprised at how strong he is, considering his age and the years he’s spent working with dragons — most keepers his age are retired, dead or have requested more bureaucratic jobs with the Department of Magical Creatures at a Ministry of their choosing.
+Weasley is notorious for being one of the very few who still actively does the job hands-on.

-Author's Note: I hope you liked this first chapter of Handle With Care!
-I'd just like to say an incredible thank you to the amazing teh tarik and patronus_charm for cheering me on and encouraging me to post this story, and to the wonderful MissMdsty and Debra20 for answering my questions about Romania and for providing the Romanian translations you see in this story.
+Author's Note: I hope you liked this revamped first chapter of Handle With Care!
+I'd just like to say an incredible thank you to the amazing teh tarik and her ingenious mind-control powers for encouraging me to revamp and update this story, and to the wonderful MissMdsty and Debra20 for answering my questions about Romania and for providing the Romanian translations you see in this story.
 Hugs to you all ♥

 I'd absolutely love to hear what you think of this chapter, so if you have time, a review would completely make my day! :D